swift-lang/swift-t/README.md

 Build System Details
 --------------------
-Swift/T is comprised of several modules, whichuse two different build systems: autotools/configure/make for C/C++/Fortran modules, and ant for Java modules.
+Swift/T is comprised of several modules, which use two different build systems: autotools/configure/make for C/C++/Fortran modules, and ant for Java modules.
 You can build the modules separately, but the scripts and configuration files in exm-setting.sh speed up the process and make it easier to consistently